monokal/GAZE/README.md

 ![GAZE project logo](docs/raccoon.png "GAZE project")

 ## What is it?
 GAZE is a true turnkey open-source media centre solution.
-With a single command, GAZE will configure, pipe together and deploy the following services:
+With a single command, GAZE will deploy, configure and pipe together the following services:
 - Sonarr, to manage TV series downloads.
 - Radarr, to manage movie downloads.
 - Transmission, a torrent client.